So what causes these sleep issues in the narcoleptic brain?

 Recent research has shown that the answer may lie with hypocretins (also known as orexin), which are special chemicals in the brain that play an important role in regulating sleep.

-Narcoleptic brains have been shown to have significantly decreased levels of hypocretins, 85-95% less than normal brains.
+The brains of people with narcolepsy have been shown to have significantly decreased levels of hypocretins, 85-95% less than normal brains.
 Specifically, researchers have found that this deficit is due to a lack of specialised brain cells that produce hypocretins.